FerretDB/FerretDB/website/blog/2023-11-16-guide-to-migrating-mongodb-ferretdb.md

 ## Start your journey with FerretDB

-In this guide, you've learned the crucial steps of migrating from MongoDB to FerretDB, including the best practices for migrating from MongoDB to FerretDB, and how to ensure a successful migration.
+In this guide, you've learned the crucial steps of migrating from MongoDB to FerretDB, including the best practices, and how to ensure a successful migration.
 All software migrations come with their own challenges, so it's important to be prepared for them.
 But with the right preparation, you can ensure a smooth migration process.
-Besides, the FerretDB team is alway happy to help you with any issues you discover or requests you may have.
+Besides, the FerretDB team is always happy to help you with any issues you discover or requests you may have.
 Contact us on any of our [community channels](https://docs.ferretdb.io/#community)!

 For more detailed and technical insights on FerretDB, check out the [FerretDB official documentation](https://docs.ferretdb.io/).